How Do Para Biathlon and Cross-Country Skiing Work?

 Sprint — Short, fast races (typically 800m–1.5km depending on category).
 Qualification heats → semifinals → final.
 The most explosive events.

-Middle Distance — 7.5km–15km races depending on category and gender.
+Middle Distance — 7.5km–15km races.
 Single mass-start or interval-start format.

-Long Distance — 15km–20km races.
+Long Distance — 15km–20km.
 The endurance test of para Nordic skiing.
-Factored time becomes especially important as small factor differences compound over longer distances.
+Factored time becomes especially significant as small factor differences compound over longer distances.

 Relay — Mixed relay events where teams combine athletes from different categories.
-Each team member skis a designated leg, with factored time applied to each leg individually.
+Each leg has factored time applied individually.

-Sitting athletes use a sit-ski frame — a seat mounted on cross-country skis, propelled by short poles.
-Standing athletes may use prosthetics or ski without them, depending on their classification.
-Visually impaired athletes (B1–B3) ski with a guide tethered by a short cord, with the guide providing verbal directions.
+Sitting athletes use a sit-ski frame — a lightweight seat mounted on two cross-country skis, propelled by a shortened double-poling technique.
+Visually impaired athletes ski with a guide tethered by a short cord, with the guide providing continuous verbal directions about the trail.

-Para biathlon at 2026 features 18 medal events combining skiing and shooting:
+Para biathlon features 18 medal events at 2026, combining cross-country skiing and rifle shooting:

 Sprint — Shorter distances (5km–10km) with 2 shooting bouts.
 The most popular biathlon format because it combines speed with precision under pressure.

-All biathlon events feature the same shooting format: athletes approach the shooting range, settle into prone position, don their headphones (for VI athletes), and fire 5 shots.
-The transition from skiing to shooting requires athletes to rapidly control their heart rate and breathing — going from maximum aerobic effort to fine motor precision in seconds.
+The transition from skiing to shooting requires athletes to rapidly reduce heart rate and switch from maximum aerobic output to fine motor precision — in seconds.

 | Event | Distance | Shooting Bouts | Penalty Per Miss |